 During the first half of your cycle, the dominating hormone is estrogen which helps your ovaries prepare a mature egg for ovulation.
 After ovulation, the production of estrogen drops, and progesterone takes over to help prepare your uterus for the implantation of a fertilized egg.

 Producing progesterone has the effect of increasing your body temperature – not so much that you can usually feel it, but enough to be measurable with a basal body thermometer.
-Hence the interest of measuring and charting your temperature: An increase in basal body temperature indicates that you have ovulated.
+Hence the value of measuring and charting your temperature: An increase in basal body temperature indicates that you have ovulated.

 What does BBT charting tell you?

-Because the temperature shift doesn’t show up on your chart until after ovulation, when you are no longer fertile, it cannot help you with intercourse timing.
+Because the temperature shift doesn’t show up on your chart until after ovulation, when you are no longer fertile, it cannot help you optimize intercourse timing.
 It will help you, however, with the following:

 - Getting familiar with your normal cycle.
 Not every woman ovulates on the 14th day of her cycle.
-After a few cycles of BBT charting, you will learn to know when to expect ovulation.
+After a few cycles of BBT charting, you will learn to know when to expect your ovulation.

 - Alerting you to anovulation (failure to ovulate).
 If your charts rarely or never show the temperature shift indicating ovulation, you may not be ovulating at all.
 This will make it impossible to conceive and you need to consult your physician.

 - Identifying a luteal phase defect.
 The luteal phase (the time between ovulation and your period) needs to be at least 10 days in order for a fertilized egg to have time to implant in the uterus.
-Charting can help you see if your luteal phase is too short and you need to seek medical advice.
+Charting can help you find out if your luteal phase is too short and you need to seek medical advice.